ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 }
 ```

 `ct.place.occupied` checks for a collision of a given copy with a specific collision group.
-This method is provided by `ct.place module`, and you can find its reference for other methods in the "Catmods" tab.
+This method is provided by `ct.place` module, and you can find its reference for other methods in the "Catmods" tab.

 We will also need this block of code right at the beginning of the Frame start event: